Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Evaluating Generalization

-The other models, too, make good predictions in this example, but especially \textit{simple} and \textit{neural dyn} have more variance in the direction of the predicted translation..
-Figure~\ref{fig-contact} also shows that \textit{simple} is not very accurate in predicting the contact points.
-It is however possible that the error in the contact point prediction is compensated for by $\mathbf{v_p}$, which in \textit{simple} is not predicted by the analytical model but estimated by the neural network.
-It is also interesting to see that \textit{neural}, \textit{neural-dyn} and \textit{simple} all make very similar predictions that slightly overestimate the rotation.
+The visualizations for the other models (Figure~\ref{fig-variance} (d)-(f)) show that they, too, make good predictions in this example, but \textit{simple} and \textit{neural dyn} have much more variance in the direction of the predicted translation than \textit{hybrid} or \textit{neural}.
+It is also interesting to see that \textit{neural}, \textit{neural dyn} and \textit{simple} all slightly overestimate the object rotation in comparison to the mean ground truth movement, whereas \textit{physics} slightly underestimates it.
+Figure~\ref{fig-contact} also shows that \textit{simple} is not very accurate in predicting the contact points, confirming the quantitative results found in Table\ref{tab-exp1-state}.
+As stated before, we believe that this inaccuracy is compensated for by the predicted $\mathbf{v_p}$.

-\subsection{Evaluation of the error-architecture}
+\subsection{Evaluation of the Error-Architecture}

 The previous results have shown that adding a learned error-correction term to the output of the analytical model in the hybrid architecture enables the network to improve over the performance of the analytical model.
 The \textit{error} model we analysed is able to outperform \textit{hybrid} and the \textit{physics} baseline if the training set and the test set are similar (see Experiment~\ref{sec:results-exp1}).